 Sardines deliver more calcium per serving than virtually any other food!
 A typical can of bone-in sardines gives you 383 mg of calcium in one serving.
 The canning process softens the bones so they’re easily absorbed and won’t feel crunchy in your mouth.
 Many brands of sardines and salmon now offer boneless options, which significantly less calcium than the varieties with bones left in.
 So, make sure to read labels before buying.
 These fish also boast high amounts of vitamin D to help you absorb calcium.
 Smaller fish like sardines have low mercury levels, and sardines contain selenium, an antioxidant that can prevent and reverse mercury toxicity.

 Milk is publicized as one of the cheapest sources of calcium.
-A cup of cow’s milk contains about 290–315 mg of calcium, depending on whether it’s whole or non-fat milk.
-So long as you’re not lactose intolerant, milk’s calcium is easily absorbed and can be drank on its own or incorporated into other foods, like smoothies or cereal.
+A cup of cow’s milk contains about 300 mg of calcium, no matter if it’s whole, 2%, 1%, or skim.
+So long as you’re not lactose intolerant, milk’s calcium is easily absorbed and can be drunk on its own or incorporated into other foods, like smoothies or cereal.

 Sockeye Salmon, canned with bones, 239 mg/100 g